indraniel/tinted-mosaic/README.md

 Dependencies
 ------------

+_python version 2.7.x is required to install this package._

 This project is powered by the popular [Pillow][9] and [nose][10] libraries.
 These dependencies are automatically installed if you follow the build instructions.